thejoemit/Csocketdl/README.md

 # Csocketdl
 A Client/Server TCP socket based remote file downloader writen in C. This code was created for submission to Assignment1 for NET4005 at Carleton University in Fall 2016.

 Example 1: The Server is running in a finite state waiting for incoming TCP connections when the client is launched pointed at a file that exists on the server.
-Packet exchanges are depicted in "File Found Transaction"
+Packet exchanges are depicted in "Protocol - File Found"

 * The session is established, then the client writes the filename character array to the server socket.
 * The server will then write to the client socket the filename and the size in bytes.
 * The server will push all the bytes of the file to the client socket untile the end of file is reached then it will wait.
 * The client will write the recieved data on the socket to a file until it has reached the intended size, then it will terminate the tcp session.

+Example 2: The Server is running in a finite state waiting for incoming TCP connections when the client is launched pointed at a file that does not exists on the server.
+Packet exchanges are depicted in "Protocol - File Not Found"

+* The session is established, then the client writes the filename character array to the server socket.
+* The server will then write to the client socket the 404 message
+* The client will terminate the tcp session.

 # Compile/Usage
     gcc -pthread server.c -o Server